guidesmiths/groundhog-day/README.md

 # groundhog-day

 groundhog-day is a wrapper around ```Date.now()``` with real and fake implementations.
-The real implementation returns the current time, the fake implementation returns a fixed time (defaults to 2016-02-02T11:00:00.000Z).
+The real implementation returns the current time, the fake implementation returns a fixed time (defaults to Groundhog day).
 Use the real implementation in your production code, but inject the fake implementation in tests for predictable results.

 [![NPM version](https://img.shields.io/npm/v/groundhog-day.svg?style=flat-square)](https://www.npmjs.com/package/groundhog-day)
 [![NPM downloads](https://img.shields.io/npm/dm/groundhog-day.svg?style=flat-square)](https://www.npmjs.com/package/groundhog-day)